Engaged Student

 Honors Program

-Inside the classroom, Honors students engage with similarly motivated students and attentive professors in order to achieve a greater depth of understanding and higher-level thinking.
-The Honors curriculum, which is available to students of all majors and intellectual interests, begins in the first year and culminates in a Senior Honors Thesis.
+Inside the classroom, honors students engage with similarly motivated students and attentive professors in order to achieve a greater depth of understanding and higher-level thinking.
+The honors curriculum, which is available to students of all majors and intellectual interests, begins in the first year and culminates in a Senior Honors Thesis.
 Our curriculum is dedicated to providing a comprehensive, liberal education in preparation for a successful life.

 The Honors Program at Assumption seeks applications from excellent students who aim, also, to become excellent thinkers, professionals, citizens, and human beings.